If4x/ShopCalc/README.md

 - Shop page is running on port 80 which is default
 - Configuation Page is running on port 8080.
 Has to be manually typed into adress in order to access setup page
 - Exremely low powerconsumtion (0,65W on average) for maximum runtime
-- Easy to use with any Powerbank
+- Easy to use with any Powerbank or powersupply
+- Runs a local network to be independent of network availability at site

 # Setup
 The system is intended to ron on ESP32-Dev.
 It uses onboard components only to minimize the requiered technical sklills to almost zero.